rust-lang/rfcs/text/0000-cargo-binary-dependencies.md

 3. `"cdylib"`, a C-compatible dynamic library
 4. `"staticlib"`, a C-compatible static library

+`"lib"` corresponds to all crates that can be depended on currently, including `lib`, `rlib`, and `proc-macro` libraries.
+See [linkage](https://doc.rust-lang.org/reference/linkage.html) for more information.

 Artifact dependencies can appear in any of the three sections of dependencies (or in target-specific versions of these sections):
 - `[build-dependencies]`
 - `[dependencies]`